swedishhat/iot-reflow-oven/doc/01_triac-dimmer/README.md

 _Oooh shiny...
 But at what cost!?_

 Solder reflow ovens are nothing new, nor is making one for yourself out of a standard toaster like this one.
 The issue is that commercial options are generally very expensive (the one above may cost upwards of $2000 USD) and many home-built options often require the dismantling and modding the toaster which can be error prone and require special tools (my own [Black & Decker Toasr-R-Oven](http://www.amazon.com/gp/product/B00FN3MV88/ref=pd_lpo_sbs_dp_ss_1?pf_rd_p=1944687742&pf_rd_s=lpo-top-stripe-1&pf_rd_t=201&pf_rd_i=B00164O3WU&pf_rd_m=ATVPDKIKX0DER&pf_rd_r=1JG8VGMESTPB12C5T56Z) has security Torx screws in it...).
 Sparkfun [published a tutorial](https://www.sparkfun.com/commerce/tutorial_info.php?tutorials_id=60) back in 2006, Andy Brown [created a beautiful design](http://andybrown.me.uk/2015/07/12/awreflow2/) on his blog, and even AAC author [Robert Keim](www.allaboutcircuits.com/author/robert-keim) has some tutorials on the basic concepts of oven controlling such as [zero-cross detection](http://www.allaboutcircuits.com/projects/ambient-light-monitor-zero-cross-detection/) and [controlling a TRIAC](http://www.allaboutcircuits.com/projects/ambient-light-monitor-using-a-triac-to-adjust-lamp-brightness/).
-This tutorial aims to flesh out some of the concepts and provide a different hardware and software approach to this application.
+This set of tutorials aims to flesh out some of the concepts and provide a different hardware and (eventual) software approach to this application.
 It's another “recipe in the cookbook” if you will.

 ## What You Need
 | Qty | Part | Price (USD) |